 - 2 eggs

-- 1 cup chopped pecans or walnuts (optional)
+- 1 cup cherries, stemmed, pitted and chopped

 - Preheat oven to 350°F. Line 2 baking sheets with parchment paper.

 - Melt 1 1/4 cups of chocolate chips in a double boiler over medium heat.
 Cool for 15 minutes.